chand1012/blog/content/posts/HowToRunLlama2OnAnything/index.md

 # Getting Weights

-Meta did not officially release GGML weights for Llama 2, however a community member, [TheBlokeAI](https://twitter.com/TheBlokeAI), released GGML formatted weights on [his HuggingFace page](https://huggingface.co/TheBloke).
-Here is all the ones he released.
+~~Meta did not officially release GGML weights for Llama 2, however a community member, [TheBlokeAI](https://twitter.com/TheBlokeAI), released GGML formatted weights on [his HuggingFace page](https://huggingface.co/TheBloke).
+Here is all the ones he released.~~

+EDIT: As of 08/28/2023, these no longer work.
+See my edits below.

 | Size | Original | Chat |
 | --- | --- | --- |
 | 7B | [Link](https://huggingface.co/TheBloke/Llama-2-7B-GGML) | [Link](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML) |
 | 13B | [Link](https://huggingface.co/TheBloke/Llama-2-13B-GGML) | [Link](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML) |

-No 70B parameter GGML model weights are available yet, however 7B and 13B are more than enough to experiment with!
+~~No 70B parameter GGML model weights are available yet, however 7B and 13B are more than enough to experiment with!~~

+Edit: About a month after publishing this article, these weights no longer work!
+As of this edit, TheBloke has not updated the original weights to be the new GGUF format (which promises to be faster, smaller, and with less hallucinations).
+You can either revert back to the [last commit that supports GGML](https://github.com/ggerganov/llama.cpp/tree/dadbed99e65252d79f81101a392d0d6497b86caa), or you can see [here](https://huggingface.co/models?sort=trending&search=gguf) for a list of GGUF models on Hugging Face.
+The only one that I have tested and have confirmed to work is [Llama 2 Chat by Substratus AI](https://huggingface.co/substratusai/Llama-2-13B-chat-GGUF).
+I have updated my guide below to use the confirmed working model.

 ## Weight Types

 You’ll notice that the files for those models have a lot of options, all ending in `.bin` with things like `.q4_0` and `q3_K_M` thrown in.
 Those are the different [quantization methods](https://github.com/ggerganov/llama.cpp#quantization) available for the models.
 Quantization is the process of reducing the number of bits used by the models, reducing size and memory use.
-You should experiment with each one and figure out which fits your use case the best, but for my demo above I used `[llama-2-13b-chat.ggmlv3.q4_1.bin](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML/blob/main/llama-2-13b-chat.ggmlv3.q4_1.bin)` .
+You should experiment with each one and figure out which fits your use case the best, but for my demo above I used [`llama-2-13b-chat.ggmlv3.q4_1.bin`](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML/blob/main/llama-2-13b-chat.ggmlv3.q4_1.bin) (which is no longer supported.
+See above).

 # Running the Models